-A simpler version of standing eagle.
-Lying eagle pose allows us to deeply stretch the shoulders and hips while working core.
-Opens rear deltoids and rhomboids on the back of the shoulders, too.
+A simpler version of a standing eagle.
+The lying eagle pose allows us to deeply stretch the shoulders and hips while working core.
+It Opens rear deltoids and rhomboids on the back of the shoulders, too.
 It also strengthens adductors and opens abductors.
 You may also receive some hip alignment during this posture.
 It is recommended to follow this posture with a front body opener such as Bridge pose.

-Grasp your left hand with the right hand.
+- Grasp your left hand with your right hand.

-Contraindications: To avoid lower back strain, move the knees forward towards chest until your lower back is on the floor.
+To avoid lower back strain, move the knees forward towards the chest until your lower back is on the floor.